AndyIbanez/andyibanez-com/content/posts/cryptokit-secure-enclave.md

 # The Secure Enclave

-Before we dive into writing some code, we need to understand what the The Secure Enclave actually *is*.
+Before we dive into writing some code, we need to understand what the Secure Enclave actually *is*.
 For some, it is nothing more than a buzzword from the past few years.
 But for developers and security-conscious people, it is a hardware feature for cryptographic tasks.

 The Secure Enclave first appeared on the Apple A7 chip, released on the iPhone 5S all the way back to 2013.
 Ever since then, all new iOS and iPadOS devices support it, and it's even available in MacBooks with a TouchBar.
 The iPhone 5S is also the first Apple device to support biometric authentication.
 Coincidence?